Radioactive Ralph

 Navigate Ralph through each of the rooms to collect the plates, one plate per room of the power station.
 You will enter each room via a green door, collect the plate and exit via the yellow door, but do not take too long as time is of the essence.

-Each room is filled with NASTIES and TOXINS that will reboot your systems should you come into contact with them so be careful.
+Each room is filled with NASTIES and TOXINS that will reboot your systems should you go too near or come into contact with any of them so be careful.

 Controls